Resources

 Why AI Agents Need a System of Record for Sites

 AI models reason over documents and code.
-The next frontier is physical-world data — but only if it is structured, organised, and queryable.
+The next frontier is physical-world data — but only if it is structured, organised, and programmatically queryable.

 May 12, 2026